CatchTheTornado/triggered/README.md

 # 🚀 Triggered

-A Python CLI + Server for creating and managing AI-powered triggers and actions. **Crontab on steroids**.
+**Crontab on steroids**.
+Use AI prompts and tools, time-tables, file-system watchers to trigger actions you like, when it's suitable.
 Super easy to use and manage ⚡️